 Chollima – a winged horse too swift to be mounted by any mortal (Chinese)

-Drapé - (France) Ghostly horse monster who finds and spirits away children wandering at night to an unknown location, never to be seen again.
+Drapé - (France) Ghostly horse who spirits away children wandering at night to an unknown location, never to be seen again.

 Simurgh – like the Hippogriff with the head of a human (Persian)

-Sihuanaba – a shapeshifting spirit that typically takes the form of an attractive, long haired woman seen from behind, before revealing her face to be that of a horse
+Sihuanaba – shapeshifting spirit that typically appears as a beautiful, long-haired woman when seen from behind, before revealing her face to be that of a horse

-Tikbalang – creature with the body of a man and the head and hooves of a horse, lurks in the mountains and forests (Philippines)
+Tikbalang – creature with the body of a man and the head and hooves of a horse that lurks in the mountains and forests (Philippines)

 Quugaarpak - (Inuit) Explanation for Mammoths & other Ice Age remains washing out of riversides.
 Underworld monsters who dig their way up to the human world, but die upon breathing our air.